 Rhinoplasty operations are conducted by one surgeon with the help of an assistant.
 Prior to an operation, however, careful examinations will be carried out to determine whether surgery is the right course of action and confirm what can be achieved.

-- Following an operation, patients usually need to spend one or occasionally two nights in hospital.
+Following an operation, patients usually need to spend one or occasionally two nights in the hospital.

 Make sure you talk to your plastic surgeon and are 100% sure before the procedure.